-- 23. If a member makes a supervisor aware that a recording may lead to a citizen complaint, the supervisor should review the recording and conduct any further investigation that he or she deems appropriate.
-If no incident report or supplemental report directly related to the possible citizen complaint is warranted, details of the contact shall be documented via Interoffice Correspondence (Form 105).
-The Department member's immediate supervisor shall be responsible for ensuring a copy of any report or correspondence related to the contact is forwarded to his or her respective District/Division Commander, Bureau Deputy Superintendent and the Deputy Superintendent of the Public Integrity Bureau. - 24.
-Supervisors shall issue and inspect BWC equipment assigned to members to ensure operability per testing protocols provided under training. - 25.
-Non-functioning or malfunctioning BWC systems shall not be placed into service. - 26.
-Any BWC equipment malfunction shall be reported immediately in writing, via Form 105, to the member's or supervisor's respective District/Division System Administrator (DSA) with a copy forwarded to the District/Division Commander.
-The DSA shall be responsible for coordinating maintenance or repair issues directly to the Master System Administrator (MSA) assigned to the Information Systems Section.
+- 24. If a member makes a supervisor aware that a recording may lead to a citizen complaint, the supervisor should review the recording and conduct any further investigation that he or she deems appropriate.
+If no incident report or supplemental report directly related to the possible complaint is warranted, details of the contact shall be documented via departmental email.
+The Department member's immediate supervisor shall be responsible for ensuring a copy of any report or correspondence related to the contact is forwarded to his or her respective District/Division Commander, Bureau Deputy Superintendent and the Deputy Superintendent of the Public Integrity Bureau. - 25.
+Supervisors shall issue and inspect BWC equipment to assigned personnel to ensure proper operability per testing protocols provided under departmental training.
+Non-functioning BWC systems shall not be placed into service and the equipment malfunction shall be immediately reported in writing, via departmental email, to the supervisor's respective District/Division System Administrator (DSA) with a copy forwarded to the District/Division Commander.
+The DSA shall be responsible for coordinating maintenance or repairs issues directly to the Master System Administrator (MSA) assigned to the Information Systems Section.

-- 27. Supervisors shall ensure all members with malfunctioning or non-functioning BWC replace their BWC before answering any Calls for Service (except for Code 2 priority calls) by obtaining a replacement BWC from: - (a) The Body Worn Camera Office during normal working hours (8 am to 4 pm Monday through Friday excluding holidays); or - (b) Communication Services outside normal working hours. - 28.
-Supervisors shall log into EVIDENCE.COM each working day and perform a random review of their subordinates' BWC recordings to ensure category accuracy and the proper use of the BWC. - 29.
+- 26. Supervisors shall regularly perform a random review of their subordinates' BWC recordings to assess officer performance and ensure proper use of the BWC is enforced.
+Reviews shall be conducted according to Appendix B FOB BWC and ICC Review Guidelines. - 27.
+Supervisors shall ensure all members with malfunctioning or non-functioning BWC replace their BWC before answering any Calls for Service (except for Code 2 priority calls) by obtaining a replacement BWC from: - (a) The Body Worn Camera Office of Information Systems Section during normal working hours (9 am to 4 pm Monday through Friday excluding holidays); or (b) NCIC outside normal working hours - (b) NCIC outside normal working hours. - 28.
 Supervisors shall ensure any officer working under their supervision and working in a field assignment listed in Appendix A wears a BWC while working in a proactive capacity.
-This includes but is not limited to: traffic checkpoints, directed patrols, and/or traffic enforcement overtime shifts. - 30.
+This includes but is not limited to: traffic checkpoints, directed patrols, and/or traffic enforcement overtime shifts. - 29.
 When an incident arises that requires the immediate retrieval of a BWC digital recording (e.g., serious crime scenes, officer-involved shootings, Department vehicle crashes) a supervisor from the involved member's chain of command or the assigned investigator shall respond to the scene to secure the member's BWC and maintain a chain of custody.
 The chain of custody shall be maintained until the BWC digital recordings have been uploaded, properly labeled and entered into EVIDENCE.COM.